Oil Prices Waver as Supply Declines

 "The market seems to be really optimistic about OPEC continuing with production curbs" through the end of 2018, said Nitesh Shah, commodity strategist at ETF Securities, adding that oil investors were also increasingly convinced that a "mopping up of excess inventories is taking place and is successful."

-Investors have been encouraged by data showing that the amount of U.S. crude in storage is waning, particularly after a wave of U.S. shale production drove oil prices lower in the first half of 2017.
+"There's still several months in front of when the agreement expires.
+That's too much time to fully understand what's going to happen during those few months," he said.

+Seaborne oil exports from Saudi Arabia increased in October for the first time since June, according to ship-tracking firm Kpler.
+Saudi Arabia cut back on exports this summer in an attempt to further push the oil market back into balance.

-Analysts expect the trend to continue, as demand remains robust and the U.S. continues to export oil.
-According to the EIA, U.S. crude exports climbed to a record high last week of more than 2 million barrels a day.
+Meanwhile, U.S. crude exports climbed to a record high last week of more than 2 million barrels a day, according to EIA data.

-"Exports justifiably remain very strong and should continue to remain strong," said Tony Headrick, an analyst at CHS Hedging.
+That could cause some doubt among OPEC members on whether or not to reduce their own production as U.S. producers encroach on global market share, some analysts said.

 Write to Stephanie Yang at stephanie.yang@wsj.com and Christopher Alessi at christopher.alessi@wsj.com